trungle15/flanner/backend/README.md

 This will:
 - Start the FastAPI server on `http://0.0.0.0:8000`
 - Initialize the database (creating tables if they don't exist)
-- Start the background scraper to fetch menu data
+- Set up the application for menu scraping (note: background scraper is configurable)

 ## API Documentation